Le Freak

-"Le Freak" is a 1978 funk / disco song by American R&B band Chic.
-It was the band's third single and first Billboard Hot 100 and R&B number-one hit song.
+"Le Freak" is a funk-disco song by American disco band Chic, released in September 1978 by Atlantic Records as the first single from their second album, C'est Chic (1978).
+It was written and produced by Bernard Edwards and Nile Rodgers, and became the band's third single and first US Billboard Hot 100 and R&B number-one hit song.
 Along with the tracks "I Want Your Love" and "Chic Cheer", "Le Freak" scored number one on the disco charts for seven weeks.
-The single achieved sales of 7 million and also scored number seven in the UK Singles Chart.

-Billboard magazine ranked it as the number 3 song for 1979.
-The song was ranked number 21 on Billboard magazine's top 100 songs of the first 55 years of the "Hot 100" chart.
-In 2018, it was selected for preservation in the National Recording Registry by the Library of Congress as being "culturally, historically, or artistically significant."
+The single achieved sales of 7 million and also peaked at number seven in the UK Singles Chart.
+Billboard magazine ranked it as the number three song for 1979 and number 21 on the magazine's top 100 songs of the first 55 years of the Hot 100.
+In 2018, "Le Freak" was selected for preservation in the National Recording Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Lyrics

 The lyrics mention "Stompin' at the Savoy", a 1933 song composed by Edgar Sampson.
-They also invite the listener to "Come on down to 54", that is, Studio 54, a popular nightclub in New York City at the time.
+They also invite the listener to "Come on down to 54", referencing Studio 54, which was a popular New York City nightclub at the time.

 This song is written in the key of A minor.